Erenshoyo/Level-2/readme.md

 - Support cookie-based JWT refresh tokens for session renewal
 - Enhance security and traceability across user and auth endpoints

+**Phase 8: Issue Tracker Assignment (Mission-2/Module-10: Assignment Module)**

+- Build a production-style issue tracking backend with Express and PostgreSQL
+- Implement JWT authentication with access and refresh token flows
+- Use secure HTTP-only cookies for refresh token storage
+- Enforce role-based access control for contributors and maintainers
+- Create issue CRUD endpoints with filtering, sorting, and status workflows
+- Initialize database schema automatically on startup and manage relational data

 ## Key Concepts

 - JavaScript array utilities: `sort`, `flat`, `some`, `Array.from`